utk-eecs-crumpton-tas/cs102-handbook/docs/environment-setup/mac.md

 {
   // other settings...
-  "files.autoSave": "onFocusChange", // Will save your files automatically when you change focus away from the editor "editor.formatOnSave": true // Will automatically format your code when your files are saved
+  "files.autoSave": "onFocusChange", // Will save your files automatically when you change focus away from the editor "editor.formatOnSave": true, // Will automatically format your code when your files are saved
   // other settings...
 }
 ```